ironhalik/env2helm/README.md

 optional arguments:
   -p PREFIX, --prefix PREFIX
                         Prefix to look for in env variables.
-Defaults to HELM -i, --in-place        Overwrite files instead of printing to stdout.
+Defaults to ENV2HELM_ -i, --in-place        Overwrite files instead of printing to stdout.
 Think sed -i
   --strict              Exit with non-zero status code when an env var didnt